Sunny (singer): 1989–2007: Early life and career beginnings

-Sunny was born on May 15, 1989, in Orange County, California.
+Sunny was born on May 15, 1989, in Orange County, California, United States.
 Her family consists of her parents and two older sisters who are ten and fifteen years older than her.
 She and her sisters share the same birthday.
 Sunny's paternal uncle is Lee Soo-man, the founder of SM Entertainment.
-While she was still an infant, her family moved to Kuwait, then moved again shortly after to South Korea, during the time of the Gulf War.
-As a result of her brief war experience, Sunny grew up being scared of loud noises.
-She was influenced to become a singer by her father, who was in a college band.
+While she was still an infant, her family moved to Kuwait.
+After the outbreak of the Gulf War, Sunny and her family returned to South Korea and settled in Jongno-gu, Seoul.
+She attended Seoul Cheongun Elementary School, Paiwha Girls' Middle School and Paiwha Girls' High School.
+Sunny was influenced to become a singer by her father, who was in a college band.
 In 1998, Sunny joined SM Entertainment and became a trainee for five years.
 She transferred to Starworld agency, where her father worked as a manager, and was to debut in a duo group called Sugar.
 The group, however, never came to fruition.
 In early 2007, singer Ayumi Lee convinced Sunny to rejoin SM Entertainment.
 She continued her training there and made her official debut as a member of Girls' Generation in August 2007.
 The group gained significant popularity with the release of their hit single "Gee" in 2009.